 How to select the best HR Information System

-Choosing an HR Information System can feel a little overwhelming.
-There are so many HRIS to pick from and, superficially at least, many of them appear to support the same human resources management processes and offer the same features.
+Superficially at least, many of the HRIS available today appear to offer the same features.
 However, not all systems will fit your business.
 Here are three reasons why:

 HRIS are built to fit different company sizes.
 While there is some overlap, most suppliers primarily focus on just one market:

-Large enterprise HRIS solutions, such as Workday and Oracle, are often part of a wider ERP solution and are aimed at organisations with tens of thousands of employees.
-They usually require extensive customisation and/or configuration and are expensive, often requiring many months and considerable time and money to implement.
+Large enterprise HRIS sysetems, such as Workday and Oracle, are often part of a wider ERP solution and are aimed at organisations with tens of thousands of employees.
+They often require many months and considerable time and money to implement.

-Mid-market HRIS, like Cezanne HR, are targeted at the needs of mid-sized organisations and focus entirely on supporting human resource management.
-They frequently offer a similar depth and breadth of HR functionality as enterprise HRIS solutions, but may not be quite as configurable.
-They are, however, quicker to implement, easier to configure and significantly less expensive than enterprise alternatives.
+Mid-market HRIS, like Cezanne HR, are specialist HRIS targeted at the needs of mid-sized organisations.
+Thanks to modern cloud technologies, they often offer a similar depth and breadth of HR functionality as enterprise HRIS solutions but are quicker to implement, easier to configure and significantly less expensive.

-For example, HRIS for the public sector generally needs to support pay spines and grades; manufacturing or retail organisations may need HR information systems that manage multiple shift patterns; financial organisations have specific compliance requirements.
+Different sectors have different requirements.
+For example, a public sector human resources management system generally needs to support pay spines and grades, manufacturing or retail organisations may need a human resources information system that manages multiple shift patterns and financial services organisations have specific compliance requirements.

 Most HR information systems are initially developed with just a single country in mind.
 They may have been translated, but might not adapt to the different compliance requirements or ways of working in different countries.
 If you have offices in more than one location, it’s important to check that the human resources information system is global from the start.